timescale/docs/use-timescale/ingest-data/import-csv.md

 ## Prerequisites

-Before you start, make sure you have
-[created your Timescale Cloud account][install].
+Before you start, make sure you have signed up for your [free Timescale Cloud account][install].

 ## Import data